 Not being aware his owner’s passing, Hachiko vigilantly awaited his owner for over nine years afterward, right up until the day of his death in March of 1935.

 It is said that Hachi died of natural causes.
 His loyalty and longsuffering for the return of his loved one pierced the hearts of the Japanese people, and the fame of this dog became the stuff of legends.

-Because of how much this dog impacted the community, his remains were stuffed and placed on display at the Museum of Japan in Tokyo.
+Because of how much this dog impacted the community, his remains were stuffed and displayed at the Museum of Japan in Tokyo.
 Several pictures have since been released of Hachiko by the family.

 Hachi: A Dog’s Tale Movie